Type IIA String Theory and tmf with Level Structure: String and the Diaconescu-Moore-Witten Anomaly

 where $|G_\alpha|^2 = \int G_\alpha \wedge {\star}\, G_\alpha$, and we are assuming the $\ku^4$ lifts chosen in \cref{f_defn} in the definition of $f$ exist. \end{defn}

-Even though the topological sector is not the full partition function of M-theory, it can already give hints at anomalies, in particular by studying the way the ambiguity of~\eqref{eq:ZMtheory} with respect to the existence of lifts across $\tau_0$. \begin{defn} The \term{$k^{\mathrm{th}}$ integral Stiefel-Whitney class} $W_k\in H^k(B\O;\Z)$ is $W_k\coloneqq\square_\Z(w_{k-1})$. \end{defn} Thus, for example, a \spinc structure on an oriented vector bundle $V$ is equivalent data to a trivialization of $W_3(V)$. \begin{prop}[Diaconescu-Moore-Witten~\cite{DMW:E8}] With $X$ as above, given data of a trivialization of $W_7(X)$ the quantity $f(\alpha)$ from \cref{f_defn} is well-defined for all $\alpha\in H^4(X;\Z)$: each $\alpha$ has a $\ku$-cohomology lift, and the quantity~\eqref{three_indices} does not depend on the choice of lift. \end{prop} \Cref{f_well_defined} has the physics consequence that the partition function of the topological sector of type IIA string theory on $X$, which in general suffers a sign ambiguity, is well-defined when $W_7(X)$ is trivialized.
+Even though the topological sector is not the full partition function of M-theory, it can already give hints at anomalies, in particular by studying the ambiguity of~\eqref{eq:ZMtheory} with respect to the existence of lifts across $\tau_0$. \begin{defn} The \term{$k^{\mathrm{th}}$ integral Stiefel-Whitney class} $W_k\in H^k(B\O;\Z)$ is $W_k\coloneqq\square_\Z(w_{k-1})$. \end{defn} Thus, for example, a \spinc structure on an oriented vector bundle $V$ is equivalent data to a trivialization of $W_3(V)$. \begin{prop}[Diaconescu-Moore-Witten~\cite{DMW:E8}] With $X$ as above, given data of a trivialization of $W_7(X)$ the quantity $f(\alpha)$ from \cref{f_defn} is well-defined for all $\alpha\in H^4(X;\Z)$: each $\alpha$ has a $\ku$-cohomology lift, and the quantity~\eqref{three_indices} does not depend on the choice of lift. \end{prop} \Cref{f_well_defined} has the physics consequence that the partition function of the topological sector of type IIA string theory on $X$, which in general suffers a sign ambiguity, is well-defined when $W_7(X)$ is trivialized.
 More heuristically speaking, in order for $X$ to be a valid background of type IIA string theory, either we must have $W_7(X) = 0$ or wrap branes within submanifolds of $X$.
 In this paper we will consider the first option. \begin{rem} It is possible to generalize this story to the case when $X$ is merely \spinc.
 In this case, the relation to M-theory is slightly changed: if $L\to X$ is the determinant line bundle of the \spinc structure, then the total space of the unit sphere bundle $S(L)$ is a closed $11$-manifold with a canonical spin structure induced from the \spinc structure on $X$, and one thinks of type IIA string theory on $X$ as a ``twisted compactification'' of M-theory on $S(L)$.
-In this setting, there is a generalization of \cref{f_well_defined} implying that on a closed \spinc $10$-manifold $X$, the data of a trivialization of $W_7(X)$ suffices to resolve the sign ambiguities in the partition function of the topological sector of type IIA string theory on $X$. \end{rem} \begin{defn} The \textit{Diaconescu-Moore-Witten anomaly cancellation condition} is the requirement $W_7(X) = 0$.
+In this setting, there is a generalization of \cref{f_well_defined} implying that on a closed \spinc $10$-manifold $X$, the data of a trivialization of $W_7(X)$ suffices to resolve the sign ambiguities in the partition function of the topological sector of type IIA string theory on $X$. \end{rem} \begin{rem} Let us suppose that the target space of type IIA string theory has a string$^h$ structure.
+As a first level consistency check, we recall that a string$^h$ structure induces a spin$^c$ structure.
+This is consistent with the fact that the target space of type IIA string theory has a spin$^c$ structure, as we just discussed in \cref{IIA_spinc}.
+We exhibit the spin$^c$ structure on type IIA by observing the transformation of the gravitino field $\Psi$ in the low energy supergravity.
+This is a fermion that is charged under a $\U_1$-gauge symmetry, where the $\U_1$-bundle arises from dimensionally reducing away the M-theory circle.
+A gauge transformation $\Psi \rightarrow e^{2 \pi i q} \Psi$ reflects the spin$^c$ structure if $q$ is half integral, and it was shown in \cite{Duff:1998us,BEM:2003vb} that this is the case. \end{rem} \begin{defn} The \textit{Diaconescu-Moore-Witten anomaly cancellation condition} is the requirement $W_7(X) = 0$.
 A \term{Diaconescu-Moore-Witten (DMW) structure} on a vector bundle $V$ is a \spinc structure and a trivialization of $W_7(V)$. \end{defn}

 See \cite{Fiorenza:2019usl,Sati:2021uhj} for more on how generalized cohomology theories can be applied to M-theory from the DMW anomaly, and \cite{Freed:2019sco} for more on the tangential structure of M-theory when time-reversal is taken into account.